lardbit/nefarious/docs/DEVELOPMENT.md

 Jackett, Redis and Transmission are expected to be running somewhere.

 You can download and run them manually, or, for simplicity, run them via Docker Compose.
-The mise tasks include `docker-compose.dev.yml`, which publishes Redis on `localhost:6379` for local Django and Celery processes.
+The mise tasks shell out to the OS-provided `docker compose` command and include `docker-compose.dev.yml`, which publishes Redis on `localhost:6379` for local Django and Celery processes.

 To start Redis only: